Is PMP® Certification Worth It In 2022: Salary Increase vs. Investment

 Is the PMP® Worth It?
 How the Certification Boosts Careers

 Is the PMP® Certification worth it?
 If you are driven to advance your project management career at a bigger company or with high-budget/complex projects, then the PMP® Certification worth it!
 The PMP® certification can help make that happen.
 Research from the PMI and third-party employment sites (e.g. Indeed.com) provides insights into the specific benefits enjoyed by PMP® certification holders no matter the industry in which they practice:

 - Validates skills and knowledge

 Some suggest that the PMP® certification is “the most significant, industry-recognized certification for project managers worldwide.”

-Speaking from my own 25+ year career, including as a hiring manager, contractor, and fulltime employee, I have seen how industry credentials can open career doors.
+Speaking from my own 25+ year career, I have seen how industry credentials can open career doors.
 When multiple qualified applicants are being reviewed for that single job opening, education and Project Management Professional (PMP)® certification can be the differentiator.

 In the annual survey report (2021), the PMI collected self-reported data from 32,000 Project Managers from 42 countries indicating that those with a PMP® certification earn 22% more.

 Studying for the PMP Exam?